Protect our Playground

 We love the outdoors.
 Protect Our Playground puts a focus on what we can do as individuals and as a larger group to keep our Rocky Mountain lands healthy, alive and growing.
 There’s so much room for activities right here in our own backyard — and we want to keep it that way.

-In 2023, the Town of Vail continues to support the GoPro Mountain Games and our sustainability goals as we continue to find ways to make the event more sustainable to create a better future for everyone.
+The Town of Vail continues to support the GoPro Mountain Games and our sustainability goals as we continue to find ways to make the event more sustainable to create a better future for everyone.
 Whether you are a visitor to Vail or local, we know there is a lot that goes into creating an environmentally sustainable event.
 We’re doing our best to make a difference.
-In 2023, we built upon previous efforts and launched new initiatives to save water, divert waste and take part in other beneficial programs with event partners, athletes and spectators.

 What We Do

-• Water stations: Don’t forget your reusable water bottle!
+• Reusable Containers: Don’t forget your reusable water bottle!
 Complimentary hydration refill stations are set up throughout Vail allowing for free refills (and less waste)

 • Part of the Eagle County Climate Action Collaborative: The local Climate Action Collaborative led by Walking Mountains Science Center is working to reduce greenhouse gas emissions in Eagle County 50% by 2030 and 80% by 2050.

 • Take care of your Pooch: Don’t forget about your furry friend — they need to stay hydrated as well.
-Purina Pro Plan Dog Hydration Stations are located throughout Vail to help keep our K9 friends well hydrated and happy.
+Pro Plan Dog Hydration Stations are located throughout Vail to help keep our K9 friends well hydrated and happy.
+And when nature calls, be sure to clean up after your dog.
+Dog waste is considered trash so please dispose properly.

 Protect our Playground